November 12, 1751 – January 16, 1800

-The Corbins lived on a small Pennsylvania farm for three years until John enlisted in the First Pennsylvania Artillery in 1775 to fight against the British in the Revolutionary War.
+The Corbins lived on a small Pennsylvania farm for three years until John enlisted in the 1st Pennsylvania Artillery in 1775 to fight against the British in the Revolutionary War.
 With John joining the Army, Margaret was put in a difficult position.
 Without family to rely on while John was gone, she would have to provide for and protect herself.
-On the other hand, Margaret could choose to follow John into the Army as a camp follower, which she did like thousands of women.
+On the other hand, Instead, Margaret chose to join John and the Army as a camp follower, like thousands of women before her.
 As a camp follower, Corbin traveled with the Continental Army, staying in their camps and performing a variety of tasks such as sewing, cooking, laundry, and caring for injured Soldiers.
 Though not official members of the Army, these women received rations and a small wage if they operated their own business.
 They did not receive any special treatment and faced the same harsh conditions of camp life as Soldiers.
 They also received a bad reputation as some viewed them as sex workers and not assets to the Army.
 General George Washington did not view camp followers favorably, but allowed them because he understood the vital role they played in keeping the Army running.
 Even his wife, Martha Washington, joined her husband on campaign several times during the war.

 John served as a matross for his artillery gun, loading the cannon.
 The patriot forces had cannons placed along the ramparts of the fort, but the British proved to be formidable opponents.
 The British bombarded Fort Washington’s defenses before they launched their assault.
 Margaret brought water to John at the cannons for cleaning and cooling off the guns.
 Upon returning with a pail of water, British cannon fire struck and killed her husband.
 She immediately ran to the cannon to fill John’s role on the crew.
 With her help, the cannon continued to fire, but British cannon fire hit Corbin three times, causing severe wounds to her left arm, chest, and jaw.